Purohit-varun/jpdp/README.md

 Release History: it is an jpdb named project released on 01-06-2022.
 Table of contents: Index.html file containing the code of user form.
 Sources: login2explore course which is Introduction to JSONPowerDB.

+There was some issues while connecting the net beans files so I had uploaded the file here which is index html.